 Steps:

-- Next, to calculate the variance, type the following formula in cell E5:
+- To calculate the variance, enter the following formula in cell E5:

 =ABS(C5-D5)/D5

-- Then, double-click on the plus (+) sign located at the bottom right corner of cell E5 to autofill the rest of the cells (see screenshot).
+- Double-click on the plus (+) sign located at the bottom right corner of cell E5 to AutoFill the rest of the cells (see screenshot).

 - To get the variances in percentage format, select range E5:E8 > go to the Home tab > Number group > click on the ‘%’ symbol.

-- Finally, we can see the percentage variances (E5:E8) in the screenshot below.
+We have the percentage variances (E5:E8) like in the screenshot below.

-Let’s say, we have a dataset in Excel containing the Sales values of some months (see screenshot).
+Suppose we have a dataset containing the Sales values in some months (see the screenshot below).
 Now, we need to calculate the population variance of the Sales (C5:C8) in cell C13.
-Here, we will use the COUNT function, the AVERAGE function & the SUM function in Excel to do so.
+We will use the COUNT, AVERAGE & SUM functions to do so.

 The main formula for calculating population variance is: